Board of Directors

 Executive Director, GaymerX

 Katie Kaitchuck is the Executive Director of GaymerX.
-She is a staunch proponent of incorporating more robust Diversity & Inclusion initiatives into the games industry.
+She is a staunch proponent of incorporating more robust Diversity, Equity, Visibility & Inclusion initiatives into the games industry.
 An AmeriCorps VISTA alumna, she is a seasoned nonprofit and gaming industry professional having honed her skills at Ubisoft, San Francisco AIDS Foundation, and Feminist Frequency.

-In her early days at GaymerX, she organized the –now yearly– GaymerX GDC Scholarship Program, sending LGBTQIA+ game developers to Game Developers Conference in San Francisco since 2018.
+In her early days at GaymerX, she organized the—now yearly—GaymerX GDC Scholarship Program, sending LGBTQIA+ game developers to Game Developers Conference in San Francisco since 2018.
 Now as Executive Director she has traveled the country speaking at gaming conventions and advocating for more and better queer representation in games.
-In the coming years, she plans to expand the scholarship program to be a more holistic offering, ensuring that participants can travel and be housed safely while in San Francisco.
+She also works as one of GaymerX’s primary DE&I consultants, advising game developers and studios on best practices in LGBTQIA+ inclusion, representation, and visibility.
 She is also in the process of developing exciting new programs to add to GaymerX’s portfolio.

 Founder and President, AbleGamers